Sales, Solicitation and Advertising Policy

-Activities advertised by Independent Student Organizations registered with the Center for Student Involvement do not constitute or imply official endorsement by the University.
+Activities advertised by Independent Student Organizations registered with Student Programs and Involvement do not constitute or imply official endorsement by the University.
 Only registered student organizations designated as Departmental Student Organizations (DSOs) may utilize the University logo or seal and should contact the University Publications Director, University Publications, 5 Anderson Hall, for assistance.

-Questions regarding this policy should be directed to the Center for Student Involvement, 114 K-State Student Union, 532-6541.
+Questions regarding this policy should be directed to Student Programs and Involvement, 114 K-State Student Union, 532-6541.